React escapes HTML. So why do AI apps keep getting XSS?

 }

-If post.body contains user-contributed content — comments, bios, forum posts, any field a user can edit — an attacker submits:
+If post.body is user-editable — comments, bios, contributions — an attacker submits:

 <input name="password" type="password" placeholder="Password">